 , where he holds the distinction of being the longest-serving writer of the series, along with creating the numerous character profiles for the Joe

 toys.
+In total, he wrote 153 issues with only a single fill-in by another writer.
 His other major claim to fame is Wolverine

 , which he wrote for eight years.
 Other works created by Larry Hama include Nth Man: The Ultimate Ninja

 and Bucky O Hare And The Toad Wars

 Larry Hama is also an actor and musician; he has appeared in minor roles on television, and was a guitarist for the band K-Otics.

 - Action Girl: Hama's women are almost always strong and independent.
 His portrayal of female Joes in G.I.
 Joe helped the comic attract a large female readership.

 - Author Appeal: Military warfare and Asian culture appear regularly in his works.

 - Battle Couple: Snake-Eyes and Scarlett, Destro and The Baroness, John Doe and Colonel Novikova.